Sam Greenlee: U.S. foreign service

-In 1957 Greenlee began a career with the United States Information Agency (USIA), and, as one of the first black officials to work overseas, served in Iraq, Pakistan, Indonesia, and Greece between 1957 and 1965.
-In 1958 he was awarded the Meritorious Service Medal for bravery during the 14 July Revolution in Baghdad.
+In 1957, Greenlee began a career with the United States Information Agency (USIA), and, as one of the first black officials to work overseas, served in Iraq, Pakistan, Indonesia, and Greece between 1957 and 1965.
+In 1958, he was awarded the Meritorious Service Medal for bravery during the 14 July Revolution in Baghdad.

-Leaving the USIA after eight years, he stayed on in Greece where he undertook further study (1963–64) at the University of Thessaloniki, and lived for three years on the island of Mykonos.
+Leaving the USIA after eight years, he stayed on in Greece, where he undertook further study (1963–64) at the University of Thessaloniki, and lived for three years on the island of Mykonos with his Dutch-born first wife, Nienke de Jonge.